Bay Area's First Osprey Camera

 The S.F.
-Bay Osprey Nest Web Camera project is in its first year.
-We encourage local 6th – 12th grade teachers to leverage this exciting tool as the basis for vibrant lessons in Ospreys, Bay ecology, and environmental stewardship.
+Bay Osprey Nest Web Camera project is entering its sixth year.
+We encourage local 6th – 12th grade teachers to leverage this exciting tool as the basis for vibrant lessons in Ospreys, bay ecology, and environmental stewardship.

 Golden Gate Audubon Society has produced and curated lesson plans for local educators to inspire STEM and other learning in Bay Area schools and science programs using state-of-the-art web camera technology.
 We hope you’ll agree that Ospreys make charismatic ambassadors for ecological discovery and stewardship by people of all ages, especially schoolchildren!